neilpeterson/talk-terraform-workshop/7-terraform-workspaces/README.md

 Create a new workspace with the `terraform workspace new` command.

 ```
-terraform workspace new demo-workspace-001
+terraform workspace new test-environment
 ```

 Update the `hello-world` app configuration to interpolate the workspace name into the configuration.
 This can be done with the `${terraform.workspace}` syntax.
-In this example, the Azure resource group name and container fqdn are appended with the workspace name.
+In this example, the Azure **resource group name** and container **dns name** are appended with the workspace name.

 ```
 resource "azurerm_resource_group" "hello-world" {